boazbk/tcs/lec_09_godel.md

 Our proof of the uncomputability of $QIS$ (i.e. [QIS-thm](){.ref}) will, as usual, go by reduction from the Halting problem, but we will do so in two steps:

 1. We will first use a reduction from the Halting problem to show that  deciding  the truth of _quantified mixed statements_ is uncomputable.
-Unquantified mixed statements involve both strings and integers.
+Quantified mixed statements involve both strings and integers.
 Since quantified mixed statements are a more general concept than quantified integer statements, it is _easier_ to prove the uncomputability of deciding their truth.

 2. We will then reduce the problem of quantified mixed statements to quantifier integer statements.